 - FOOD!
 Every once in a while surprise the team with bagels, donuts, coffee, muffins, etc.

-If you already conduct morning huddles, way to go!
-Feel free to share with me any of your tips for successful morning huddles.
+If you already conduct daily huddles, way to go!
+Feel free to share with me any of your tips for successful huddles.

 Should you need any help implementing these ideas or have any other questions that I can help you answer…I’m ready to help.